Dr. Curtis Bell Develops Nutrition Plans to Help Elite Athletes Attain Optimal Health and Performance

 Before Curtis Bell (M.S. ’17) worked with elite athletes and earned his master’s degree in nutrition from Northeast College, he dropped out of his Los Angeles high school when he was a junior.

-Curtis Bell grew up in the Los Angeles suburb of Inglewood, California.
-His journey into the health sciences was anything but traditional.
-In his junior year of high school, he dropped out to join the U.S. Navy, where he was a sonar technician.
-Upon completion of duty, he returned to school to further his education.
-With a love of sports and fascination with the human body, Bell enrolled in the University of Southern California and completed a Bachelor of Science in Kinesiology in 1992.
-He immediately began working with sports medicine and rehabilitation, and has since worked in physical therapy clinics and at every level of competitive sports, from Little League to the Olympics.
+Dr. Bell’s journey into health sciences was anything but traditional.
+He joined the U.S. Navy, where he was a sonar technician.
+Upon completion of duty, Bell returned to school.
+With a love of sports and fascination with the human body, Bell earned a Bachelor of Science in kinesiology from University of Southern California in 1992.
+He immediately began working in sports medicine and rehabilitation and has since worked in physical therapy clinics and at every level of competitive sports, from Little League to the Olympics.

-Mr. Bell sees nutrigenomics and biochemical individuality as the true form of health and wellness, and predicts that these areas of nutrition and diagnostic testing are going to explode in the next decade.
+Bell sees nutrigenomics and biochemical individuality as the true form of health and wellness and predicts that these areas of nutrition and diagnostic testing are going to explode in the next decade.